 The published scoring criterion is the measure by which a surfer's performance is judged.
 An understanding of the criteria is important to both judge and competitor.
-Wake surf judging is partially subjective, a "beauty is in the eye of the beholder" assessment.
+Wake surf judging is a subjective assessment.
 For a competitive event this evaluation must be converted into a score.
-The elements of the scoring criteria are the methodology that will be utilized to convert a partially subjective evaluation into a score.
-The elements of the scoring criteria include trick points, control/execution, intensity/aggressiveness, and composition/style.
+The elements of the scoring criteria are the methodology that will be utilized to convert the subjective evaluation into a score.
+The elements of the scoring criteria include the subjective categories of; Degree of Difficulty, Intensity, Variety, and Execution.
+These Subjective scoring criteria are further clarified on the score sheet.